codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ![power3](images/power3.png)

 ### Update and Simplify
-One of the first things that I do after installing a fresh distro is to apply updates and perform any clean-up that might be necessary.
+One of the first things that I do after installing a fresh distro is to apply updates and perform any clean up that might be necessary.

 ```
 sudo apt update